abs-tudelft/tydi/book/src/specification/physical.md

 ### Complexity (C)

-\\(C\\) must be a nonempty, period-separated list of nonnegative integers.
+\\(C\\) must be a nonempty list of nonnegative integers.
 It encodes the guarantees a source makes about how elements are transferred.
 Equivalently, it encodes the assumptions a sink can safely make.

 > | Higher C                        | Lower C                        |
 > |---------------------------------|--------------------------------|